N-cizauskas/TDS_Project/README.md

 # Exploring Risk Factors of Hormone-sensitive Cancers Using Non-Genetic Exposures Present in UK Biobank
 By Group 8, for Translational Data Science as part of MSc Health Data Analytics and Machine Learning

-This repository contains the code supporting the submitted report for Translational Data Science for 2022/2023.
+This repository contains the code supporting the submitted report for Translational Data Science 2022/2023.

 ## File Structure